Ho3eintaji/BioApps-Acceleration/README.md

 cd ./build/eslepfl__heepocrates_0/sim_postlayout-modelsim/
 ```

-Once you open `questasim`, you need to disable timing checks on asynchronous paths,
+`Only` if you execute it with the gui opened, (i.e. `make run-gui` ...), once you open `questasim`, you need to disable timing checks on asynchronous paths,

 so first thing to do is running the following script: